 Ariel Zetina is DJ, producer, poet, and theater maker from Florida, based in Chicago.
 She’s a resident DJ of Smartbar, where she organizes the Diamond Formation series.
 She is on roster of the booking agency and DJ collective Discwoman and recently released her E.P.
 Organism on the Majía label.

 This interview has been edited for length and clarity.
 Ariel Zetina uses she/her pronouns.

 Sasha Tycko: How did you start Djing?

 Ariel Zetina: I originally was doing performance art with a group called Witch Hazel, which was me, and then this artist Imp Queen, and this other artist Deven [Casey].
-We were all coming from a theater background, and being frustrated with the form, and wanting to do stuff like throwing paint on our bodies, so we were making these sort of operatic, theatrical performances that would use a lot of electronic music…And then I basically got to a point where I was selecting a bunch of music and getting frustrated that it wasn’t exactly what I needed it to be.
-So I taught myself GarageBand, and started producing from there.
+We were all coming from a theater background and were frustrated with the form, wanting to do stuff like throwing paint on our bodies.
+So we were making these sort of operatic, theatrical performances that would use a lot of electronic music…And then I basically got to a point where I was selecting a bunch of music and getting frustrated that it wasn’t exactly what I needed it to be.
+So I taught myself GarageBand and started producing from there.
 And that led me into DJing, combined with going out—I was going out a bunch at the time.
 I think I was always like, “I want to be a DJ,” but it just never felt possible for me at that time when I was first going out.
 But it was really the performance art thing that got me into it, and I was DJing more and more and realizing that I prefer that for my practice.

 ST: What was your first gig?